 Online review sites

 Read the best and worst online reviews to look for trends.
-Also, compare the reviews from 6 months or a year ago against the more recent reviews.
-Is there a large change (up or down) in the ratings?
+Also, compare the reviews from six months or a year ago against the more recent reviews.
+Is there a large change in their ratings over time?

-If you decide to interview that accountant or CPA, prepare a list of questions to find out what has changed.
-For example, if their reviews have gotten better, ask what changes they’ve made to improve relations with clients.
+If you decide to interview that accountant or CPA, prepare a list of questions to determine what has changed.
+For example, if their reviews have improved, ask what changes they’ve made to improve client relations.

-For ratings that are declining, try to sniff out any problems that cause clients to become dissatisfied with their services.
+For declining ratings, try to identify any problems that cause clients to become dissatisfied with their services.
 Or you may choose to skip them altogether.